 Visit target neighbourhoods at different times of day.
 Drive through on a weekday morning and a weekend evening.
 Check traffic, noise levels, proximity to groceries and medical services, and the overall feel.
 If you’re considering Niagara, spend a full weekend exploring St. Catharines, Thorold, or Welland before committing.

 Research condo fees, reserve funds, and building rules if condos are on your list.
-Monthly condo fees in the GTA range from $500 to $1,000 or more, so always review the status certificate, reserve fund study, and recent board meeting minutes before making an offer on any condo.
+Monthly condo fees vary widely by building, age, and amenities.
+Always review the status certificate, reserve fund study, and recent board meeting minutes before making an offer on any condo.

 Consider accessibility for the next 10 to 15 years.
 If aging in place matters, look for single-level living, wide doorways, step-free entry, and a main-floor bathroom.
 Retrofitting later is expensive, so planning now avoids a second move.